zholos/qml-legacy/README.txt

     1 1.414214
     1 -1.414214

-It's probably a good idea to run test suite program, test.q, at some point.
+It's probably a good idea to run the test suite, test.q, at some point.

-Rebuilding requires Cygwin.
-The top of the Makefile has some configuration options.
+To rebuild the library, use the Makefile, which is for GNU make.
+There are configuration options near the top.
+On Windows, rebuilding requires Cygwin, but the native C compiler may be used instead of GCC.
+On other platforms, GCC version 4 is required.
+Although only tested on 32-bit Linux, it will probably build on anything GNU-like with a few tweaks, but make sure to run the test suite.

 4. Constants and functions